How to Recover Deleted Access Database Objects?

 Import-Access-Database-9

-Suppose, to recover Access database table, tap on the Tables tab.
+Suppose, to recover the Access database table, tap on the Tables tab.

 7. Hit the object to choose it.